TsubasaBneAus/CAB432-Mashup-Docker-Project/README.md

 ## 3. Setup the database

-### * If you have not created a table of the MySQL database in the container, execute the following steps to implement database migration, otherwise skip these steps
+### * If you create the MySQL database in the container for the first time, execute the following steps to implement database migration, otherwise skip these steps

 ## 3.1 Enter the Backend container